timbertson/gup/README.md

 On windows, UNIX-y paths like `/bin/bash` may not be present, so you should either use `#!bash` or `#!/usr/bin/env bash` (gup has special support for `/usr/bin/env` in shebang lines, even if that path doesn't exist locally).

-Every build script gets executed with two arguments:

-  - `output_path` - the (absolute) path to a temporary output location
-  - `target` - the (relative) path to the target, from $PWD

-The built file should be saved to the file named in `output_path`, rather than the `target` being built.
-If your build script succeeds, gup will replace the current `target` file with the file you just created in `output_path`.
-There are a few benefits to this approach:

-1. By generating this file instead of writing to `target` directly, you can ensure that `target` is always the result of a successful build, and not a partially-created file from a build script that failed halfway through.

-2. If your script _does not_ generate anything in `output_path`, `gup` will automatically
-   delete `target` for you.
-This means that you won't get left with stale built files if your build script changes to no longer produce any output.

-3. When building a directory, you can be assured that `output_path` does not yet exist.
-This means you can create it via `mkdir`, and not have to worry about cleaning up a previous version (`gup` will completely replace a previous `target` on successful build, regardless of whether it's a file, symlink or directory).

-If your build script cannot create `output_path`, it's OK to write to `target` instead.
-Often this is necessary when shelling out to other tools where it's not easy to direct their output to a specific file. **Note**: If you write your results to `target` directly and there's a chance that the build won't actually modify `target` (because it turns out to be a no-op), you must `touch target` in your build script.
-If you don't modify the `mtime` of `target`, `gup` will think that your build script produced no output, and delete `target` (due to point #2 above).

 When a build script is run, its working directory (`$PWD`) is typically set to the directory containing the Gupfile (for indirect targets), or the script itself (for direct `<name>.gup` targets).